chungus-crusader/mini-project/report.md

 Date of submission: 2022-11-XX

 ## Introduction
-This is our mini project for the course 1DV501 - Network security - eng.
+- This is our mini project for the course 1DV501 - Network security - eng.
 This mini project consists of 3 parts.

-In part 1 use python's set class to count the number of unique words in the text files ``life_of_brian`` and ``swedish_news_2020`` that we use throughout all parts of the mini project.
-We also use python's dictionary class to produce a Top 10 list of the ten most frequently used words that we later in part 3 of our project repeat the computation using our own custom made hashset and BST implementation.
+- In part 1, we utilised Python's set class to count the number of unique words in the text files ``life_of_brian`` and ``swedish_news_2020`` that we use throughout the rest of the mini-project.
+We also use python's dictionary class to produce a Top 10 list of the most frequently used words.
+This operation is later repeated in part 3 of our project using our own HashSet and BstMap implementations.

+- It is of note that the custom-made data structures took a lot longer to process the data of our text files, which serves as proof of the in-built Python functions' remarkable efficiency and speed.

 ## Part 1: Count unique words 1